-In the vast, gold-sanded desert of Klor stood a kingdom.
+In the vast, golden-sanded desert of Klor stood a kingdom.
 Alone in the wilderness, it rose majestically, robed with precious stones.
-Traders would travel for many days under the blazing hot sun, not just to make a trade, but to also lay their eyes on such architectural beauty.
+Traders traveled for many days under the blazing hot sun, not just to make a trade, but also to lay their eyes on such architectural beauty.
 After all, it wasn’t called the “Jewel of the Desert” for nothing.

-The king at that time warmly welcomed the citizens of Eklaysia, as a peace treaty was signed not long before Eklaysia went under attack.
-They were treated equally and were given homes to live in.
-The people naturally returned the king’s kindness by presenting their precious stones to him, which gained them favour for many years.
+At that time, the king warmly welcomed the refugees of Eklaysia—a peace treaty was signed not long before Eklaysia fell under attack.
+The Eklaysians were treated equally and provided homes.
+The people naturally returned the king’s kindness by presenting their precious stones, gaining them favor for many years.
 But as time passed, the Eklaysians grew in number.